fotahub/fotahub-device-sdk-win32/docs/getting-started/thingshadow.md

     ![](thingshadow-3.png "Thing shadow state after successful FOTA update")

-    In case the built-in self test fails, the new fimware version initiates the reversion of the firmware update and exits.
+    In case the built-in self test fails, the new fimware version initiates a rollback of the firmware update and exits.
 The previous firmware version is resumed right after.
 You can see that
-    * in the **terminal output** of the firmware program - it should show a banner with the product name and the new firmware version followed by some messages wrt the validation and the reversion of the same, and then another banner with the product name and the initial firmware version
+    * in the **terminal output** of the firmware program - it should show a banner with the product name and the new firmware version followed by some messages wrt the validation and the rollback of the same, and then another banner with the product name and the initial firmware version
     * by inspecting the **shadow state document** in the AWS IoT Console - it should reflect the initial firmware version as the currently running version and include an `updateStatus` attribute indicating the failure of the firmware over-the-air update:

     ![](thingshadow-4.png "Thing shadow state after failed FOTA update")